 - Piece of sh*t people don’t just magically transform into people that are capable of empathy, love, loyalty, communication, respect, and commitment just because they are no longer with you.

-- If you think he’s changed, it’s more likely that he’s just morphed into what is required at the current time so that he can get his needs met.
+- If you think he’s changed, it’s more likely that he’s just morphed into what is required in the moment so he can get his needs met.
 With emotionally unavailable guys, it’s their world and we’re just breathing their air.

 - To change, you have to want it.
-You have to be able to take accountability, responsibility, and you have to be able to be vulnerable enough to view yourself and how you’ve behaved in a not so great light.
+You have to be able to take accountability, responsibility, and you have to be able to be vulnerable enough to view yourself and how you’ve behaved in a not so righteous way.
 He’s nowhere near this.
 Genuine change takes time (that you have wasted enough of).